johnmejia01/beanie-builder/README.md

 ## Prerequisites

-- Fedora or RHEL-based Linux distribution
+- Host must be running on a Fedora or other RHEL-based Linux distribution OS.
 - sudo/root access for installing dependencies
 - `just` command runner (installed during setup)